dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 ### ReBloom module

-Bloom filters are a data structure that is designed to tell us with reasonable degree of certainty whether this is a new event or not.
+Bloom Filter is probabilistic data structure designed to tell us with reasonable degree of certainty whether this is a new event or not.
 Redis does not support them natively but a there is a ReBloom module that enables that functionality.

 In this Python code we first reserve a Bloom Filter for 10,000 entries with error rate of 1 in 1000.
 The more accurate we want this to be the more memory and CPU will be required.
 When we execute `BF.ADD` the response comes back as 0 if it's not a new item and 1 if it is new.